Liposome: Prospect

 Further advances in liposome research have been able to allow liposomes to avoid detection by the body's immune system, specifically, the cells of reticuloendothelial system (RES).
 These liposomes are known as "stealth liposomes".
-They were first proposed by G. Cevc and G. Blume and, independently and soon thereafter, the groups of L. Huang and V. Torchilin and are constructed with PEG (Polyethylene Glycol) studding the outside of the membrane.
+They were first proposed by G. Cevc and G. Blume and, independently and soon thereafter, the groups of L. Huang and Vladimir Torchilin and are constructed with PEG (Polyethylene Glycol) studding the outside of the membrane.
 The PEG coating, which is inert in the body, allows for longer circulatory life for the drug delivery mechanism.
 Studies have also shown that PEGylated liposomes elicit anti-IgM antibodies, thus leading to an enhanced blood clearance of the liposomes upon re-injection, depending on lipid dose and time interval between injections.
 In addition to a PEG coating, some stealth liposomes also have some sort of biological species attached as a ligand to the liposome, to enable binding via a specific expression on the targeted drug delivery site.
 These targeting ligands could be monoclonal antibodies (making an immunoliposome), vitamins, or specific antigens, but must be accessible.
 Targeted liposomes can target certain cell type in the body and deliver drugs that would otherwise be systemically delivered.
 Naturally toxic drugs can be much less systemically toxic if delivered only to diseased tissues.
 Polymersomes, morphologically related to liposomes, can also be used this way.
 Also morphologically related to liposomes are highly deformable vesicles, designed for non-invasive transdermal material delivery, known as transfersomes.

-Certain anticancer drugs such as doxorubicin (Doxil) and daunorubicin may be administered via liposomes.
-Liposomal cisplatin has received orphan drug designation for pancreatic cancer from EMEA.
+Liposomes are used as models for artificial cells.

 Liposomes can be used on their own or in combination with traditional antibiotics as neutralizing agents of bacterial toxins.
 Many bacterial toxins evolved to target specific lipids of the host cells membrane and can be baited and neutralized by liposomes containing those specific lipid targets.

 A study published in May 2018 also explored the potential use of liposomes as "nano-carriers" of fertilizing nutrients to treat malnourished or sickly plants.
 Results showed that these synthetic particles "soak into plant leaves more easily than naked nutrients", further validating the utilization of nanotechnology to increase crop yields.